talwrii/short_schema/README.md

 Placing your data in JSON makes it very easy for people to programmatically use your data.
 It is, therefore, unsurprising that JSON schemas are written in JSON.

-However, machine-readable is not the same as human-readable, and even though JSON is more readable than XML it is not as readable as a format explicitly designed to be read by a human.
+However, machine-readable is not the same as human-readable and even though JSON is more readable than XML it is not as readable as a format explicitly designed to be read by a human.

 # Purpose of this tool